taichi-dev/difftaichi/README.md

 ~~### Note: please make sure you are using Taichi >= v0.6.32.
 On August 14 2020, some non-example scripts under `examples` were moved to `examples/misc`.
 These scripts are used to generate figures in the paper, and will **not** be updated with Taichi anymore.
 If you want to run them, please try to use `taichi==0.6.41`.~~
 ### Note: Updates on October 10 2021
 Examples are now compatible with Taichi `v0.8.1`.
+Please update Taichi if you are using an old version.

 ## How to run
 Step 1: Install [`Taichi`](https://github.com/taichi-dev/taichi) with `pip`: